opendnd/modules/doom-of-bahamut/DM.md

 ----------
 > ### Kamizu
 > How do you do?
 My name is Kamizu and I'm 6 years old.
 I'm the daughter of Fuling no Hakik.
+A talent of mine is that I'm a natural at making people laugh.

 <div class='pageNumber'>11</div>
 <div class='footnote'>DM'S GUIDE | Part 3:  The Race for Time</div>